• Skip to primary navigation

 Custom Solutions

 Beyond our standard services, we provide custom solutions tailored to unique material characterization needs.
 Reach out, and we’ll strive to accommodate your request with our flexible, innovative approach.
+We can accomodate conductors, ferromagnetics, absorbers and liquids.

 Ready to Measure?